tobiashofmann88/phyluce/docs/index.rst

 The package now includes a number of tools spanning:

 * the assembly of raw read data to contigs
-* the identification of UCE from assembled contigs
+* the separation of UCE loci from assembled contigs
-* parallel alignment generation, trimming, and data summary methods in preparation for analysis
+* parallel alignment generation, alignment trimming, and alignment data summary methods in preparation for analysis
-* alignment and SNP calling using UCE or other raw-read data.
+* alignment and SNP calling using UCE or other types of raw-read data.

 As it stands, the phyluce_ package is useful for analyzing both data collected from UCE loci and also data collection from other types of loci for phylogenomic